DiosMan/React_Router/README.md

 # React Blog

-Using ReduxSimpleStarter by Stephen Grider https://github.com/stephengrider
+The app was built using ReduxSimpleStarter by Stephen Grider https://github.com/stephengrider